ealexandros/editable-antd-tree/README.md

   <tbody>
     <tr>
       <th>treeData</th>
-      <th>This property is the required and indicated the inital tree.
-(There is a section which shows the properties of a TreeData)</th>
+      <th>This property indicates the inital tree data.
+(There is a section which shows all the fields of TreeData fields)</th>
       <th style="text-align: center">EditableTreeNode[]</th>
       <th style="text-align: center">yes</th>
     </tr>